martymcflywa/ecu/year_1/sem_2/CSI1101_computer_security/module_09/lab_application_security.md

 		- Assume for this question only that the pointer is on the stack rather than in the data segment, or a shared memory agent
 3. What is the existing vulnerability when `login()` is not a pointer to the function code, but terminates with a `return()` command?
 	- Note that the function `strcpy` does not check an array's length

+#### 3.1

+- Is this code vulnerable to a buffer-overflow attack with reference to the variables `password[]` and `continue`?
+	- Yes
+		- It is vulnerable to buffer-overflow attack since `strcpy(password, argv[1]);` does not check `sizeof(password)`
+		- Attacker may input a string larger than `password[8]` aiming to make `continue = 1`

+#### 3.2

+- To fix the problem, a security expert suggests to remove the variable `continue` and simply use the comparison for login
+	- Does this fix the vulnerability?
+		- No, input may still be larger than allocated array size
+			- Program does not have countermeasure to deal with "larger than array" input
+		- Attacker may manipulate instruction pointer and execute shellcode
+	- What kind of new buffer overflow attack can be achieved in the multiuser system where `login()` function is shared by a lot of users, and used simultaneously
+		- Heap overflow attack??

+#### 3.3

+- What is the existing vulnerability when `login()` is not a pointer to the function code, but terminates with a `return()` command?
+	- Note that the function `strcpy` does not check an array's length
+		- Stack-based buffer overflow
+		- Not secure anyway since password `"CS166"` is hardcoded into program, and in plain-text